beejjorgensen/bgc/src/bgc_part_9000_exercises.md

    [flsol[env/printenv.c]]

+## The C Preprocessor

+1. Write a macro that takes two arguments, multiplies them together, then adds the current source code line number to the product.
+The result of the macro should be integer type.

+   [flsol[cpp/macro2.c]]
 <!--
 1. Write a function that returns the $+$ answer from the quadratic formula for a given `a`, `b`, and `c`.